jemysh007/jemysh007/programming/Python.md

 ## 3. **String Manipulation**

 ### 3.1 **Length of String**

+The `len` function returns the length of a string.

 ```python
 len("Hello")  # Outputs: 5
 ```

 ### 3.2 **String Slicing**

+String slicing allows you to access a substring.

 ```python
 s = "Hello"
 print(s[1:4])  # Outputs: ell
 ```

 ### 3.3 **Convert to Upper/Lower**

+You can convert a string to uppercase or lowercase using the `upper` and `lower` methods.

 ```python
 s = "hello"
 print(s.upper())  # Outputs: HELLO